zhongjiahao-M/shortcut-color-plugin/README_EN.md

 3. Restart SiYuan
 4. Enable the plugin in Settings → Marketplace → Downloaded

+## Interface Improvements

+The latest version includes important interface optimizations:
+- **Simplified Name Editing**: Shortcut names are now edited directly in the card header, no separate input field needed
+- **Larger Color Pickers**: Color picker width increased to 2.5x for easier color selection
+- **Optimized Layout**: All labels and inputs use horizontal layout for a more compact and beautiful design
+- **Uniform Alignment**: All input elements maintain consistent alignment for improved visual experience

 ## Tips

 - **Organize by color**: Use similar colors for related content types
 - **Consistent shortcuts**: Choose memorable key combinations
 - **Test combinations**: Make sure shortcuts don't conflict with SiYuan's built-in shortcuts
 - **Mobile friendly**: The plugin interface adapts to mobile screens
-- **Style combinations**: Make full use of bold, italic, and color combinations
+- **Style combinations**: Make full use of bold, italic, text color, and background color combinations
 - **Format conversion**: Regularly use format conversion to maintain document format consistency
 - **Dock panel**: Use the dock panel for quick access to frequently used formats
+- **Intuitive naming**: Give shortcuts easy-to-understand names for better management

 ## Troubleshooting